 While at the Honors College students will receive a concentration in what will be their area of teaching specialization, coordinating with the College of Education to complete specific education courses and a teaching internship as part of their undergraduate coursework.
 Students then complete graduate level coursework to receive the M.Ed.
 Plus Secondary Education Certificate: see the information sheet.
 Additional details can be found here.

 Honors College first 2 years, Transfer to College of Engineering and Computer Science

 Honors College students wanting a fast track to a professional nursing career can take advantage of the Nursing Pathway.
-Students receive their Honors College degree in the liberal arts and sciences, and with one additional year of study in the College of Nursing, receive a BSN as a second degree.
+Students admitted into the accelerated BSN program can receive their Honors College degree in the liberal arts and sciences, and with one additional year of study in the College of Nursing, receive a BSN as a second degree.

-The accelerated BSN program is an intensive four semesters of full-time academic study that begins in Spring semester.
-Honors College students choosing the Nursing Pathway must plan to complete their Honors College degree requirements by the end of the Fall semester of their senior year.
-Students complete 16 credits in the first spring semester, followed by 16, 15, and 13 credits in the following three semesters (summer, fall, spring) all in FAU's nationally acclaimed College of Nursing.
-For further information see the College of Nursing's Accelerated BSN webpage, or contact Mark Tunick, Associate Dean of the Honors College.
+Program details: The accelerated BSN program is an intensive four semesters of full-time academic study at FAU's nationally acclaimed College of Nursing.
+Honors College students choosing the Nursing Pathway must plan to complete their Honors College degree requirements prior to starting the Nursing program.
+For program requirements, click here.
+For further information see the College of Nursing's Accelerated BSN webpage, or contact the Associate Dean of the Honors College.

 For further information from the College of Nursing, phone 561-297-3263.